Finding Your Ground

 Each person comes with their own strengths, their own learning edges, their own natural way of being in the room.
 The group creates space to discover what’s already working in you, name what you most want to develop, and practice it deliberately — one specific, manageable thing at a time.

-Over the arc of the year we explore what helps people change, how to stay oriented when a session feels lost, how to slow down and trust the process, and how to build a clinical identity that feels genuinely yours.
 We pay attention to the body — yours and your clients’ — as a source of information.
 And we take seriously the idea that your own ongoing journey of self-understanding is one of the most useful tools you bring to the room.

 How I Work